Matthew Shepard’s ashes were interred Friday morning at Washington National Cathedral at the request of his family.

 “It was rather stunning.
-We realize what a great honor it was,” Dennis Shepard said on a phone call from London, where the Shepards are accepting an award.
+We realize what a great honor it was,” Dennis Shepard said on a phone call earlier this month.
 “His life and death has really helped change hearts and minds, and we hope it continues to do so.”

 The cathedral’s location in Washington is meaningful, Marsden said.

 “Matt has come to be an important symbol for the movement for equal rights, and a great deal of that work went on in D.C.,” Marsden said, citing lobbying efforts and the Supreme Court’s decision to legalize marriage equality. “...
 Matt would’ve cared deeply about those things as an activist himself.
 It cements his position in the broader civil rights arc.